 Another point worth making is related to identity politics.
 Democrats have been reaching out to minority groups for many years now, managing to bring the majority of their members to vote for them in the last election.
 That was the case in 2016, but despite all the accusations of racism and xenophobia, Trump performed better among these minority groups than did his predecessors like Romney, who was rarely accused of racism.
 Moreover, Republicans have been including in their ballots more candidates originating from minorities, Hispanic and African-Americans in particular.
 Managing to increase their share among Hispanic and African-Americans could help secure swing states like Florida.
 If this happens on a significant scale, it’s hard to see how the Republicans will lose.

 It is evident that betting on politics is very different from betting on sports, and the potential factors that may or may not affect the result are too many - while it’s nearly impossible to understand how these affect people from very different backgrounds.

-Taking into account lessons learned from the past, the state of the Democratic Party during the Trump administration, the state of the Republican Party, how the US has performed under Trump, how strong his opponent is, and what the domestic and global trends are, we expect a Trump victory.
-Unless the president decides to suddenly shoulder all responsibility for the Covid-19 outbreak and/or the nation’s institutional racism - which, let’s face it, seems far from likely - we see no clear reason why voters will upset their incumbent - an act that, they have shown in the past, is not one they seem particularly apt to do, unless necessary, especially when the alternative is so weak.
+Taking into account lessons learned from the past, the state of the Democratic Party during the Trump administration, the state of the Republican Party, how the US has performed under Trump, how strong his opponent is, and what the domestic and global trends are - unless the president decides to suddenly shoulder all responsibility for the Covid-19 outbreak and/or the nation’s institutional racism (which, let’s face it, seems far from likely) - we see no clear reason why voters will upset their incumbent - an act that, they have shown in the past, is not one they seem particularly apt to do, unless necessary, especially when the alternative is so weak.